ShanePAustin/pands-project2021/README.md

 ## Introduction
 The Iris flower dataset was introduced by the British statistician and biologist Ronald Fisher in 1936 in his paper (“The Use of Multiple Measurements in Taxonomic Problems”) [3] It focused on how to differentiate Iris species based on the shape and structure of their flowers.
 The dataset was originally collected by the botanist Edgar Anderson at the Gaspé Peninsula, Canada.
 Ronald Fisher was regarded by some as the single most important figure in 20th century statistics, and this dataset has since become a typical test case for many statistical classification techniques in the areas of statistics and machine learning.

-The data was found and downloaded form the UC Irvine Machine Learning Repository [4], it contains 4 attributes and 150 instances, split into 3 seperate classes (Iris species) of 50 each.

-The four variables that were measured for each flower species are shown below:

-1. Sepal Length (cm)
-2. Sepal Width (cm)
-3. Petal Length (cm)
-4. Petal Width (cm)

 The data set consists of 50 samples from each three species of Iris:

 |Iris Setosa|Iris Versicolor|Iris Virginica|